-The Bank's total share capital is ISK 24,000,000,000.
+The Bank's total share capital is ISK 24,000,000,000, of which 23,721,504,879 shares are outstanding.
 Each share is of the nominal value of one ISK and entitles the owner to one vote at shareholders' meetings.

-The Bank has 1,400 shareholders.
-The largest shareholder is Icelandic State Financial Investments, which manages 23,500,000,000 (97.9 per cent.) shares and voting rights of the National Treasury.
+As at the date of this Base Prospectus, the Bank has 1,434 shareholders.
+The largest shareholder is the Icelandic State Financial Investments, ("ISFI") which manages 23,519,310,892 (98 per cent.) shares and voting rights of the National Treasury.
 Icelandic State Financial Investments manages its holdings in the Bank in accordance with its publicly available ownership policy.
-The second largest shareholder is the Bank, which holds 312,930,963 (1.30 per cent.) of its own shares after the delivery of shares to current and former employees of the Bank.
+The second largest shareholder is the Bank, which holds 278,495,121 (1.16 per cent.) of its own shares after the delivery of shares to current and former employees of the Bank.
 These shares are held by the Bank to meet income taxes, financial services tax and other salary related expenses as described below.
 The allocation of shares to current and former employees of the Bank took place in September 2013 and in February 2014.
-1,398 other shareholders that are current and former employees of the Bank hold 187,069,037 (0.78 per cent.) shares and voting rights in the Bank.
+1,351 other shareholders that are current and former employees of the Bank hold 187,069,037 (0.78 per cent.) shares and voting rights in the Bank.